 In \cite{nicaspeichersh}, a number of equivalent characterizations of R-diagonality were formulated, including conditions on $*$-moments, free cumulants and the freeness of certain self-adjoint matrices from the scalar matrices, with amalgamation over the diagonal scalar matrices, while in \cite{dykema} similar results were obtained on $B$-valued R-diagonal elements in the operator-valued setting.
 Distributions of R-diagonal operators have found applications in the non-microstate approach to free entropy, answering questions regarding the minimization of the free Fisher information in the tracial framework (see \cite{fisher}).

 Bi-free probability theory originated in \cite{voiculescu} as an extension of the free setting and involves the simultaneous study of left and right actions of algebras on reduced free product spaces.
-The corresponding notion of bi-free independence found its combinatorial characterization in \cite{cnstwofaced} (see also \cite{cnscomb} for the development of the combinatorics of bi-free probability in the operator-valued setting).
-This paper is devoted to the study of the analogue of R-diagonal operators in the bi-free setting, namely bi-R-diagonal pairs of operators and, to this end, the combinatorial approach originally proposed in \cite[Section 4]{skoufranisdist} shall be adopted, which utilises the bi-free cumulant functions.
+The corresponding notion of bi-free independence found its combinatorial characterization in \cite{CNS2015-2} (see also \cite{CNS2015-1} for the development of the combinatorics of bi-free probability in the operator-valued setting).
+This paper is devoted to the study of the analogue of R-diagonal operators in the bi-free setting, namely bi-R-diagonal pairs of operators and, to this end, the combinatorial approach originally proposed in \cite[Section 4]{S2016-2} shall be adopted, which makes use of the bi-free cumulant functions.
 For the study of products and powers of bi-R-diagonal pairs, similar arguments are used as to those corresponding to the results in the free case, but more care is required due to the dealing with the lattice of bi-non-crossing partitions and the $\chi$-order.
 Since products of pairs of operators are considered pointwise (i.e. left operators are multiplied by left operators and right operators are multiplied by right operators), caution ought to be exercised when it comes to the order in which the multiplication takes place and, for the most general cases, it is necessary that the order of the multiplication of right operators is reversed (see Theorem \ref{prodbir-bifree}).